jzry/scheduler/README.md

 ```

 ## Parsing input
-A series of if and else statements will catch keywords and ignore incorrect syntax.
+Scheduler uses a series of decision statements to catch keywords from input file.

 ### Keywords
 - processcount